Nearsoft/jobs/readme.md

 ### Good to have

-* Some experience with front end technologies - JavaScript, CSS, AngularJS, etc.
+* Some experience with Front End technologies - JavaScript, CSS, AngularJS, etc.
 * Experience with AWS services and technologies
 * Experience in a SaaS environment that has an Agile development process is a huge plus